fe3dback/web-debug-proto/README.md

 :::danger work in progress
 Protocol, scheme, documentation and transports currently in draft

-See contact page for any issued, ideas, proposal, etc..
+See contact page for any issues, ideas, proposal, etc..
 :::

 ## How it works